 But you can imagine how different the end result would have been if the initial vision board had steered things in a different direction.

 Alright!
 You’re ready to begin the brand identity journey, with a story and a vision that shows the world your meaning, and your difference.
-We’ll get to logos, images, graphics, fonts, and colour palettes in due course, but for now… Jump headfirst into the Over and start falling in love with the process.
+Jump headfirst into the Over and start falling in love with the process.
+Once you’ve done that, check out this guide to learn how you can make your own business logo.